-When applicable, the student may take Curricular Practicum Training (CPT) courses and engage in practical internship training to gain work experience on company projects that are directly related to the student's course of study.
+When applicable, the student may take Curricular Practicum Training (CPT) courses, CPT401 or CPT402, and engage in practical internship training to gain work experience on company projects that are directly related to the student's course of study.
 The student must observe the rules required for taking the practicum courses.
+No more than 6 units of practicum coursework may be counted towards graduation of the 120-unit BSBA program.